pouchdb/pouchdb/docs/_posts/2014-06-17-12-pro-tips-for-better-code-with-pouchdb.md

 ### 8. Use Web SQL for better performance

+{% include alert_start.html variant="warning" %}

+<strong>Update:</strong> since this post was written, IndexedDB performance has improved, and is often better than WebSQL in Chrome.
+Your mileage may vary, so try them both out on your target platform(s).

+{% include alert_end.html %}

 Our performance tests have shown it again and again: Web SQL is faster than IndexedDB.
 It's hard to tell if that's due to our implementation or the browser vendors', but in any case, if you feel the need for speed, then you'll want to prefer Web SQL to IndexedDB.